ControlSystemStudio/phoebus/app/alarm/Readme.md

 Alarm System
 ============

-Update of the alarm system that originally used RDB for configuration, JMS for updates, RDB for persistence of most recent state.
+Update of the alarm system that originally used RDB for configurationData, JMS for updates, RDB for persistence of most recent state.

 This development uses Kafka to handle both, using "Compacted Topics".
-For an "Accelerator" configuration, a topic of that name holds the configuration and state changes.
+For an "Accelerator" configurationData, a topic of that name holds the configurationData and state changes.
-When clients subscribe, they receive the most recent configuration and state, and from then on updates.
+When clients subscribe, they receive the most recent configurationData and state, and from then on updates.

 Kafka Installation